 Many young people in the workforce have heard the same slogan in their high school or college graduation speech, “Find a job you love, and you will never work a day in your life.”
-That is a very inspiring message, and a great mentality to have, especially for a generation that has an unclear outlook on whether retirement is even an option.
+That is a very inspiring message about fulfillment, and a great mentality to have, especially for a generation that has an unclear outlook on whether retirement is even an option.

 Yet, in recent years, many of those young people are still struggling to find their dream jobs.
 There is a misconception that everyone has a soulmate when it comes to finding that perfect job, and they just have to keep searching to find it.
 Out there is a job you won’t get tired of.
 A job with minimal stress.
 A job without work drama.
 All that and it pays an excellent salary with great benefits.
 The reality is that jobs aren’t perfect.
 No job is.
 They all still feel like work some days.

 Look at those lucky few who have literally monetized their hobbies such as Instagram Influencers and YouTubers.
 Even those influencers are struggling with their mental health and happiness just like everyone else.
 Many have taken breaks from social media and found themselves unsure what to do with their lives.
 There has been a string of new teen movies such as Step Sisters and the Perfect Date (both Netflix films) that show these ambitious young adults aiming high for Ivy League schools before having experiences that show them a different, more fulfilling path.